X-X-I/Utilitys_Basic_001/README.md

 Utilitys_Basic_001
 ==================

-A repository of tricks and tips to "Tricking out you tools and software"
+A repository of tricks and tips to "Tricking out your HardWare and SoftWare"

 Looking for all the great tips and Tricks You and Your Computer have to offer